 - Block attachments that contain hidden executables.

-With these options enabled, potentially dangerous email attachments are not accepted.
-See Manage Attachment Restrictions.
+When enabled, potentially dangerous email attachments are not accepted.
+See Manage Attachment Restrictions for information.

-Our additional antivirus measures include running a combination of different technologies to protect you against malware.
-This includes the open-source ClamAV antivirus framework, which is enhanced with additional datasets specialized in detecting zero-day email viruses provided by several external partners.
-We combine this external data with our internal data, which is generated both automatically and provided by our analyst team.
-By combining various different technologies, we can ensure real-time, optimal protection against the latest virus outbreaks.
-All our internal spam reputation systems (including fuzzy fingerprinting) also contribute to virus scanning to ensure optimal protection against not only spam, but also malware, phishing, and viruses.
+Mail Assure's additional antivirus measures include running a combination of different technologies to protect against malware.
+We use advanced datasets, specialized in detecting zero-day email viruses provided by several external partners.
+This external data is then combined with internal data, generated both automatically and provided by our analyst team.
+By combining various different technologies, SolarWinds can ensure real-time, optimal protection against the latest virus outbreaks.
+Our internal spam reputation systems (including fuzzy fingerprinting) also contribute to virus scanning to ensure optimal protection against also malware, phishing, and viruses.

-It is just as important to run antivirus on the endpoint as well, as the delay between the actual email processing and the user opening the message allows other antivirus vendors more time to update their signatures.
-Based on any false negative virus reports received, our systems re-adjust automatically and our analysis team can run in-depth analysis where needed.
+It is just as important to run antivirus on the endpoint, as the delay between the actual email processing and the user opening the message allows other antivirus vendors more time to update their signatures.
+Based on any false negative virus reports received, Mail Assure's systems re-adjust automatically and our analysis team run in-depth analysis where needed.
 Most of the reports come in the form of messages that have bypassed filtering due to explicit whitelisting of senders/recipients matching the virus email.